ameseee/kwk-curriculum-site/web-app/projects/random-message-generator/index.md

 - Create an array of your "messages" that will be randomly picked from
 - Inside your event handler, write logic to randomly select a message from the array.
-- Your event handler should also make sure that they selected message appears on the screen for your user.
+- Your event handler should also make sure that the selected message appears on the screen for your user.

 ## Iteration 5 - Deploy